 4. It’s possible you could still start at an international school

 Students who are waitlisted for schools in the US and Canada often don’t realize they could pursue education at an international school sooner rather than later.
 Programs outside North America often have different application deadlines and may even offer multiple start dates.
-They also tend to conduct holistic reviews that focus on more than GPA and test scores.
+They also tend to conduct holistic reviews that focus on more than GPA, medical school requirements and test scores.

 Just make sure you’re selective about any international program.
 There are a lot of options in the Caribbean, but you should only focus your efforts on reputable Caribbean medical schools that offer an exceptional education and have a proven history of graduate success.